SpokeRobotics/spoke-body/spoke-structure.md

 layout: sideImages
 ---

-# SPOKE BODY
+# SPOKE STRUCTURE

 # Big Picture

 ![Dual Wheel Bot](images/SpokeBotDualMotor_w_camera_2.png)

-Spoke Body is the body of the Spoke project.
+Spoke Structure is the body of the Spoke project.
 It is designed as a starting point for a diverse range of projects.

 For any robotics project, the body has many roles:
 - provide the structure of the robot